 Scenario 2:

-The provision of such offerings is simply for arranging or facilitating the supply of goods or offerings between or greater people.
+Providing such offerings is simply for arranging or facilitating the supply of goods or offerings between or greater people.

 Scenario 3:

-Supplier of ITeS elements lower back give up offerings (as enlisted underneath Rule 10TA(e) of Income-tax Rules) on his own account along with arranging or facilitating the supply of various aid offerings all through pre-delivery, transport and put up-transport of delivering for and on behalf of the purchaser placed overseas [i.E.
+Supplier of ITeS elements lower back give up offerings (as enlisted underneath Rule 10TA(e) of Income-tax Rules) on his account along with arranging or facilitating the supply of various aid offerings all through pre-delivery, transport and put up-transport of delivering for and on behalf of the purchaser placed overseas [i.E.

 Scenario 1+ Scenario 2]

-Accordingly, the export gain could now not be available in case the Scenario 2 offerings (i.E. Arranging or facilitating the delivery of various assist offerings during pre-delivery, shipping and submit-transport of supply for and on behalf of the consumer positioned abroad) might represent as the predominant or main deliver.
+It must be determined which providers, io one offerings or Scenario 2 offerings) could represent as the n or important deliverdeliverydingly, the export gain could now not be available in case the Scenario 2 offerings (I., E. Arranging or facilitating the delivery of various assist offerings during pre-delivery, shipping, and submit-transport of supply for and on behalf of the consumer positioned abroad) might represent as the predominant or main deliver.